Appointed representatives data

 We collect data on principal firms and appointed representatives through principals completing 'Add, Change and Terminate AR' forms and REP025 data submissions.
 We also make use of other data that is provided by firms, like the Retail Mediation Activities Return (RMAR).

-- Add, Change and Terminate AR data helps us understand the main reason for appointing the AR, the nature of the AR’s business and activities, and expected revenue from regulated and unregulated activities.
+• Add, Change and Terminate AR data helps us understand the main reason for appointing the AR, the nature of the AR’s activities, and expected revenue from regulated and non-regulated activities.

-- REP025 data is submitted annually and helps us understand ongoing activities and potential risks related to principals’ ARs.
+• REP025 data is submitted annually by principals 60 business days after their accounting reference date (ARD) and helps us understand ongoing activities and potential risks related to principals’ ARs.
 This includes revenue from both regulated and non-regulated data, as well as complaints data.

 How we use data